-Jam Voice review (with Alexa)
+Jam Voice full review

 Last year we reviewed Jam’s Double Down, which turned out to be a great-value little Bluetooth speaker.

 Now, there’s a similar-looking gadget from the company which comes with Amazon’s Alexa assistant integrated.